anktplwl91/Face-Recognition/README.md

                       python face_recognition.py -n face_images -o people_dir_1 people_dir_2

-2. Having face images stored in the directory mentioned above, you can now run either *face_recog_contrastive.py* or *face_recog_triplet.py* based on wheether Contrastive Loss or Triplet Loss is to be used to train the network.
+2. Having face images stored in the directory mentioned above, you can now run either *face_recog_contrastive.py* or *face_recog_triplet.py* based on whether Contrastive Loss or Triplet Loss is to be used to train the network.
 Both python scripts takes same inputs, namely

     (i) *-b/--batch_size* represents the batch-size of inputs to be given to network, it defaults to 16.